cs0320-s24/mock-hchung33-abousque/README.md

 If you encounter errors, ensure that you are using the correct npm version (Node.js version 20.11.1).

+## For Back End Developer

+Register a new command by creating a new function handler that implements REPLFunction in REPLInput then add that command and its handler function to the commandFunctions map in REPLInput.
+The remainder will be handled for you!
+Please see the javadoc for REPLFunction for more specific requirements for your handler function.

 # Collaboration

 We conceptually discussed ways to share the brief vs. verbose state between REPLInput and REPLHistory with @mshaffe3